Ageing of the immune system (Immunosenescence)

 - Good nutrition helps fuel your immune system.
 This is particularly important for older people, as they tend to eat less and often have less variety in their diets.

-- Vitamin D (available through the sun on our skin and, in smaller amounts, from oily fish, eggs and fortified breakfast cereals).
-A deficiency of vitamin D can affect the immune system and increase susceptibility to illness.
+- Vitamin D helps too (available through the sun on our skin and, in smaller amounts, from oily fish, eggs and fortified breakfast cereals).
+A review of published research reported in the BMJ in 2017 found that Vitamin D supplementation reduced the risk of acute respiratory tract infection among all participants.

 - A good night’s sleep (7–8 hours).
-Lack of sleep can have a harmful effect on your immune system.
-Sleep also appears to be important for our immune system’s ‘memory’.
+Lack of sleep can have a harmful effect on the immune system.
+Sleep also appears to be important for our immune system’s memory.

 - Limit stress.
-Stress produces a hormone called cortisol and it reduces the effectiveness of the immune system.
+Stress produces a hormone called cortisol, which can reduce the effectiveness of the immune system.
 This subsequently reduces the system’s ability to fight antigens.

-- Meditation and breathing exercises may help strengthen the immune system.
+- Relaxation training and breathing exercises may help strengthen the immune system-as too may meditation (although more research is needed here)

-- Maintaining and building positive relationships and social networks also seem to be good for our immune system.
+- Maintain and build positive relationships and social networks.
+This also seem to be good for our immune system.
 In contrast loneliness seems to have an adverse effect.

 - Exercise regularly and eat nutritious food